nico45150/nico45150/README.md

 - 💞️ I’m looking to collaborate on twitter bnjkjn
 - 📫 How to reach me
 - chjkerjkn
-- 😄 Pronouns: satoshiit tu as captéj
+- 😄 Pronouns: satoshiit tu as captéj;
 - ⚡ Fun fact: i love burger and chips ff
 <!---